Closures & Hours Changes

 In clinical trials involving community clinicians, CBE-type screening had higher specificity (97%–99%) and lower sensitivity (22%–36%) than that experienced by examiners.[5,6,7,8] A study of screening in women with a positive family history of breast cancer showed that, after a normal initial evaluation, the patient herself, or her clinician performing a CBE, identified more cancers than did mammography.

 Another study examined the usefulness of adding CBE to screening mammography; among 61,688 women older than 40 years and screened by mammography and CBE, sensitivity for mammography was 78%, and combined mammography-CBE sensitivity was 82%.
 Specificity was lower for women undergoing both screening modalities than it was for women undergoing mammography alone (97% vs. 99%).
-Other international trials of CBE are under way, two in India and one in Egypt.
+Another study reported the results of a large cluster randomized controlled trial in India that assessed the efficacy of screening with CBE versus no screening on breast cancer mortality.
+This trial recruited 151,538 women aged 35 to 64 years with no history of breast cancer.
+After 20 years of follow-up, there was an overall statistically nonsignificant 15% reduction in breast cancer mortality in the screening with CBE arm versus the control arm, but a post hoc subset analysis demonstrated a statistically significant 30% relative reduction in mortality attributable to screening with CBE for women older than 50 years.
+However, the results of the subset analysis should be interpreted with caution, as this was a cluster randomized trial with only 20 clusters, which raises concerns about potential imbalances between the control and study arms of the trial.
+Other international trials of CBE are under way, one in India and one in Egypt.

 Other research results on BSE come from three trials.
 First, more than 100,000 Leningrad women were assigned to BSE training or control by cluster randomization; the BSE group training had more breast biopsies without improved breast cancer mortality.
 Second, in the United Kingdom Trial of Early Detection of Breast Cancer, more than 63,500 women aged 45 to 64 years were invited to educational sessions about BSE.
 After 10 years of follow-up, breast cancer mortality rates were similar to the rates in centers without organized BSE education (RR, 1.07; 95% CI, 0.93–1.22).
 Thirdly, in contrast, a case-control study nested within the CNBSS compared self-reported BSE frequency before enrollment with breast cancer mortality.
 Women who examined their breasts visually, used their finger pads for palpation, and used their three middle fingers had a lower breast cancer mortality rate.